Life Insurance for Coreg CR users.

 Can I qualify for life insurance after I’ve been prescribed Coreg?

 Yes, individuals who have been prescribed Coreg can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, in some cases, they may even be able to qualify for a Preferred rate.
+In fact, in some cases, they may even be able to qualify for a no medical exam life insurance policy at a Preferred rate.

 The only problem is…